alexcroox/jira-timer-menubar/README.md

 # JIRA Timer Menubar

+macOS and Linux menubar app for JIRA time logging.
+Built with React and Electron

 <img src="/static/demo.gif?raw=true">

 ## Install

-Head over to the [releases to download](https://github.com/alexcroox/jira-timer-menubar/releases/latest) for macOS or linux.
+Head over to the [releases to download](https://github.com/alexcroox/jira-timer-menubar/releases/latest) for macOS or Linux.

 #### Linux users